 Once you start to understand the basic concepts and how computer code works, you’ll have to choose the programming language that best fits your goals.
 This step can be a bit difficult since there are lots of cool and interesting languages.
 So, to narrow things down, start by identifying the type of projects you want to work on in the future.

 - Build simple websites – start with HTML and CSS

 - Work with & develop mobile apps – Java and C++

 If you’re still undecided, here’s a helpful infographic to guide your thoughts.

 You don’t learn how to code by reading a book or by watching a tutorial!
 You learn by doing, and beginners need to put in a lot of hours before they can write a decent piece of code.

 Luckily, the Internet is filled with all sorts of resources and guidelines (free) that you can use to understand various aspects of the language you selected.
-In addition, there are platforms like Udemy, Coursera, and CodeAcademy where you can take online classes and learn the ropes.
+In addition, there are platforms like Udemy, Coursera, CodeAcademy and CodaKid that offer coding for kids where you can take online classes and learn the ropes.

 And, when things don’t go as planned (and in most cases, they won’t), start digging for a solution.
 This is where Google will become your best friend if you know what you’re searching for.
 In time, you’ll build a portfolio of platforms, forums, and other resources that will be of help when nothing else seems to work.

 In short, as a beginner in coding, you need patience, a drive for problem-solving. and lots of creativity.
 As long as you keep practicing and learning, your skills will become sharper and you’ll slowly climb to a better level without even noticing.